 - A Super Easy Baby Blanket requires 7 skeins of Koigu’s Kersti Merino Crepe, 100% Merino Wool.
 These colors, from the top, are:

 To get the same nice, neat edge as Faye, just slip the first stitch of every row knitwise with the yarn in back.
 When you’re changing colors, knit the first stitch instead of slipping it.

-With a US #7 needle (or size required by you to achieve the correct gauge) and the first color, loosely cast on 120 stitches.
+With a US 7 needle (or size required by you to achieve the correct gauge) and the first color, loosely cast on 120 stitches.
 We used a basic Long Tail Cast On.

 Knit every row until you have knit the entire skein (which should be about 4 inches).